Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Conclusions

 \section{Conclusions}

-In this study, we performed a systematic search for DPAGNs among \totxrgs XRGs with available SDSS and DESI spectra.
-Additionally, we report the parsec-scale morphology of the double-peaked XRGs using radio VLBA maps, leading to the following key findings:
+In this study, we performed a systematic search for dual AGNs among \totxrgs XRGs with available SDSS and DESI spectra.
+Additionally, we report the parsec-scale morphology of several double-peaked XRGs using radio VLBA maps, leading to the following key findings:

 \begin{enumerate}